Irreligion in the Netherlands

 Irreligion in the Netherlands pertains to atheism, agnosticism, and other forms of irreligion in the Netherlands.
-Irreligion is the majority religious position in the country, and the Netherlands is one of the most irreligious countries in the world.
+The majority of the population has stated that they were irreligious since 2015.
+There remains a historical and prominent Christian minority, as well as a large secular lapsed Christian minority.
+Also, about a million, mostly Sunni Muslims make up about a 5% Islamic minority, making Islam the second largest religion in the Netherlands – a new development through immigration, mostly since ca. 1970.
+Until World War II, the Netherlands had a small but influential Jewish minority for centuries.
+The Holocaust all but eradicated them, but not the Jewish influences in Dutch history and culture.

 History

 17th century philosopher Baruch Spinoza was an early critic of religious authority in the country.
 Secularization, and the decline in religiosity, started around 1880 and first became noticeable after 1960 in the Protestant rural areas of Friesland and Groningen.
 It later spread to Amsterdam, Rotterdam and the other large cities in the west.
 In the 1970s, the Catholic southern areas started to show religious declines.

 After the Second World War, the major religions began to decline, while the previously insignificant religion of Islam began to increase in numbers.
 During the 1960s and 1970s, pillarization began to weaken and the population became less religious.
 In 1971, 39% of the Dutch population were members of the Roman Catholic Church; by 2014, their share of the population had dropped to about 23.3%.
 The proportion of adherents of Protestantism declined in the same period from 31% to 15.5%.
 A significant percentage of the population adheres to other Protestant churches and the Old Catholic Church.

 With only 49.9% of the Dutch adhering to a religion as of 2015, the Netherlands is one of the least religious countries of Europe, after the Czech Republic and Estonia.
-During the 1960s through 1980s, religion lost its influence on the Dutch politics, and as a result, Dutch policy on abortion, euthanasia, homosexuality and prostitution became very liberal in the following decades.
+From the 1960s through 1980s, religion lost a substantial amount of influence in Dutch politics, and as a result, Dutch policies on abortion, prostitution, same-sex marriage and euthanasia became very liberal in the following decades.